-How to Calculate Range in Statistics with Step-by-Step Examples
+How to Find the Range in Statistics Step by Step with Solved Examples

 The concept of range in statistics is essential in mathematics and data handling.
 Understanding how to find the range helps students easily compare sets of data, spot outliers, and describe variability, which is crucial for board exams and real-life analysis.